Warning: Email misusing the name of 'Holman Fenwick Willan LLP'

 What is the scam?

-Any business or transactions through the email address "email@example.com" are not undertaken by a solicitor's practice authorised and regulated by the SRA or by an individual authorised and regulated by the SRA.
+Any business or transactions through the email address 'firstname.lastname@example.org'. is not undertaken by a solicitors' practice or an individual authorised or regulated by the SRA.

 Is there a genuine firm or person?

-The genuine firm of Holman Fenwick Willan LLP, based in London, has confirmed that neither Holman Fenwick Willan International LLP nor the genuine solicitor, Philip Carney, have any connection to the emails referred to in the above alert.
+The genuine firm Holman Fenwick Willan LLP confirmed it does not have any connection to the email referred to in the above alert.